miri74804/kung-fu-chess/Server_Design.md

 ### 3.3 Room/Lobby Service
 **Role**: creating/joining a room, assigning a room ID, routing players to the right node.

+**Communication**: HTTP/REST from the client (create/join room), backed by Redis (wire protocol) for the shared registry.
+The response to the client is simply the address of the chosen game-server node — the Room Service itself is never in the gameplay data path.

 - Holds a **registry**: a mapping of `room_id → game-server node/address`, stored in Redis, not in local memory, so every instance of the Room Service (and other services) can know "where to send" a player who wants to join an existing room.
 - When a new game is created: picks a game-server node with low load (e.g. fewest active rooms right now), registers it, and returns that node's address to the client.
 - This is what makes "everyone can play with everyone" possible — no matter which node a game actually runs on, any player in the world can ask the registry "where is room X?" and get an answer.

 ### 3.4 Game Server instances (what we already built)
 **Role**: actually running the game — the existing `GameServer`/`GameEngine`/`NetworkServer`.

+**Communication**: a persistent WebSocket held directly between the client and the specific node for the entire match — `move` messages upstream, `snapshot` broadcasts downstream every tick.
+This is the only service with a long-lived, high-frequency connection; all the others are short request-response calls.

 - Many small, identical instances, **each running several rooms/games concurrently** (not a single global game like today — requires changing to `map<RoomId, unique_ptr<GameEngine>>` + a mutex per room, exactly the gap already identified in the existing code).
 - The number of rooms each node can host is bounded by the broadcast traffic volume it can absorb (see the calculation in section 4).